writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 * Kenneth Reitz - Documentation at Scale
 * Mo Nishiyama - Did It In Minutes: The Art of Documenting Meeting Notes
 * Nina Vyedin - Hacking the English Language
-* Siobhan McKeown - Writing for your other half
+* Siobhan McKeown - Writing for Your Other Half
 * R. N. Homer Christensen - Flow: A Permaculture Approach to Documentation Projects

 The `full abstracts`_ are also available.